 SOMALIA SOMALILAND

-In the legendary Horn of Africa, we will be among the first to travel back to Somalia!
-We will do so following a complete itinerary, which will take us into the folds of the ancient and recent history of this splendid country, which has been tormented in recent decades by wars and internal strife.
-From the capital Mogadishu, a mythical mosaic of peoples and cultures over the centuries, we will fly to Kismayo, the southern city of dunes, rivers, and lush oases, which until today has been an authentic taboo for travelers.
-In Somaliland, a republic that separated in 1991, we will discover the cave paintings of Laas Geel, a true pearl of the Neolithic, ancient caravan traditions, and pristine beaches.
+In the legendary Horn of Africa, we will be among the first to travel to Somalia once again.
+We will do so through a complete itinerary leading us into the layers of both the ancient and recent history of this remarkable country, deeply marked in recent decades by wars and internal conflict.
+From the capital, Mogadishu, a mythical mosaic of peoples and cultures shaped over centuries, we will fly to Kismayo, the southern city of dunes, rivers, and lush oases, which until recently remained a true taboo for travelers.
+In Somaliland, the self-declared republic that separated in 1991, we will discover the cave paintings of Laas Geel, a remarkable Neolithic treasure, alongside ancient caravan traditions and pristine beaches.

 The BHS touch

-Beyond Somaliland, the ‘state that doesn’t exist’ — democratic and safe (but not recognized by the international community) — we will return to explore southern Somalia, basing ourselves in Mogadishu, one of the most historic and fascinating capitals in all of Africa.
-A flourishing medieval port on the Indian Ocean, a coveted destination for Italian colonists in the early 1900s, and a «hostage» of fundamentalism over the last 30 years: we will discover the many facets of Mogadishu, from the chaotic whirlwind of the fish market, the most beautiful in Africa, to the scars of war in the historic centers of Bakaara and Hamar Weyne, and the decadent splendor of the beaches and the Italian port.
+Beyond Somaliland, the “state that does not exist”, democratic and safe yet not recognised by the international community, we will continue on to explore southern Somalia, based in Mogadishu, one of the most historic and fascinating capitals in Africa.
+Once a flourishing medieval port on the Indian Ocean, later a coveted destination for Italian colonial ambitions in the early 1900s, and more recently a “hostage” to decades of fundamentalism, Mogadishu reveals its many layers.
+We will explore the city’s contrasts: the chaotic whirl of the fish market, often described as the most beautiful in Africa; the scars of war in the historic districts of Bakaara and Hamar Weyne; and the faded, almost decadent splendour of its beaches and the old Italian port.

 Highlights